node-girls/node-workshop/step06.md

 ```
 We are gradually collecting the chunks of data in the `allTheData` variable.

-When all the data has come through, an `'end'` event is emitted, so we need to listen to `'end'` event, like this:
+When all the data has come through, an `'end'` event is emitted, so we need to listen for the `'end'` event, like this:

 ```js
 var allTheData = '';